 You tap the on-screen arrow to speed up and ascend, aiming to land on a downward slope so you can glide like the coolest of boarders, but oops, you soon cock up and smack into an enemy.
 Thank goodness you’re able to hit an hourglass icon to turn back time and give yourself a second chance.

 The gameplay in Time Surfer is familiar but nevertheless utterly enjoyable.
-The one-touch gameplay mechanics are intuitive and all in all, the game is easy to pick up and play (which surely is the diadem of good).
+The one-touch gameplay mechanics are intuitive and all in all, the game is easy to pick up and play (which surely is the diadem of good video game design).

 New meets old in Time Surfer, and both the modern and the antiquated aspects of the game are a thrill to play.
 Head over to Kumobius (the game developer) or grab yourself a copy of Time Surfer using the iTunes box below.